 Jim Jolicoeur, CAGS, MBA.
 Jim's public education experience includes positions as superintendent of schools in Leominster, assistant superintendent for finance and operations in Marlborough, and school business administrator and assistant superintendent in Sutton.
 Under his leadership as Superintendent of Schools, Leominster opened two innovation schools, creating three academic paths for students at grades 9–12 focused on career and college opportunities.
 He led a consortium of school districts in North Central Massachusetts in the implementation of a virtual learning platform that provided blended learning opportunities to public school students in the region.
 He also led the development of a regional Innovation Zone for early literacy in partnership with the United Way of North Central Massachusetts.
 Jim has completed the New Superintendent Induction Program and participated in the District Governance Support Project and the Massachusetts Education Partnership (MEP) including District Capacity Project (DCP) and interest-based bargaining work.
 Jim is also a certified instructor in Advanced A.L.I.C.E.
 Training from the ALICE Training Institute.

-Lori Likis, Ed.D., is ESE's Planning for Success consultant and an educational consultant to districts and schools.
-Lori has partnered with Chief Strategy and Research Officer Carrie Conaway since 2013, creating and developing Planning for Success (PfS) and sharing this tested and effective model and its DIY resources with educators across the state.
+Lori Likis, Ed.D., is DESE's Planning for Success consultant and an educational consultant to districts and schools.
+Lori began partnering with DESE's former Chief Strategy and Research Officer Carrie Conaway in 2013, creating and developing Planning for Success (PfS) and sharing this tested and effective model and its DIY resources with educators across the state.
 She has focused on developing PfS as a collaborative and inclusive planning process that is simple, efficient, accessible, and easily customizable to meet the unique needs of diverse districts.
 Lori has facilitated the Planning for Success process with dozens of districts at all levels of performance (Levels 1–4), creating plans in urban, suburban, and regional districts as well as technical high schools, educational collaboratives, and charter schools.
 She has designed and led the PfS Facilitator Training Program, building state capacity by training PfS facilitators; led multiple PfS Action Plan Networks, building capacity of district and school leaders to conduct action planning; and has joined many Superintendents in presenting PfS at numerous conferences, including MASS, MASS/MASC, and AASA.
 Lori has served as the Chief Planning Officer of the Cambridge Public Schools and a charter school administrator and has published in Educational Leadership.

 Anne McKenzie, Ed.D. is an experienced educator, building principal, and district leader and currently serves as the superintendent of the Hadley Public Schools.
 She has worked in a variety of settings including juvenile justice facilities, private special education schools, public and private schools, and has leadership experience as a high school principal, executive director and special education director of an educational collaborative, and a superintendent.
 She has also served on several boards.
 She has facilitated various trainings with a wide range of groups including school committees, labor unions, educators, and administrators.
 People describe her workshops and trainings as highly informative, humorous, and as having an impact on organizations and participants.

-Amy B. McKinstry, M.Ed. ( or email@example.com) has 23 years of education experience as a teacher, principal, ELA curriculum coordinator, director of curriculum, and is currently the superintendent of the Northbridge Public Schools.
+Amy B. McKinstry, M.Ed. ( firstname.lastname@example.org or email@example.com) has 23 years of education experience as a teacher, principal, ELA curriculum coordinator, director of curriculum, and is currently the superintendent of the Northbridge Public Schools.
 She has been selected to work with MA DESE as a collaborator and thought partner on several different projects because of her innovative leadership in the Northbridge Public Schools.
-Some of these projects include: firstname.lastname@example.orgPLN for Supporting Evaluator Capacity, Online Calibration Tool Pilot Project, Refining and Piloting the New Teacher Rubric, and DESE's TEEM Videos (Transforming Educator Evaluation in Massachusetts.)
+Some of these projects include: PLN for Supporting Evaluator Capacity, Online Calibration Tool Pilot Project, Refining and Piloting the New Teacher Rubric, and DESE's TEEM Videos (Transforming Educator Evaluation in Massachusetts.)
 Most recently, Amy has been invited to be a member of DESE's MA Calibration Project Design Committee.
 Amy has also presented at several DESE, MSSAA and MASS sponsored conferences on educator evaluation processes and innovations and leveraging learning walks.

 LaVonia Montouté, M.Ed., is an experienced program manager and facilitator of collaborative initiatives, bringing together groups from diverse professional backgrounds to coordinate on strategic improvements.
 At the Rennie Center for Education Research & Policy, she oversaw district-based initiatives focused on the postsecondary readiness of youth in Gateway Cities and managed partnerships between university faculty and secondary education leaders.
 LaVonia also led strategic planning efforts drawing on community wide input and collaboration.
 Trademark qualities of her process include high constituent engagement and review of evidence based practices.
 LaVonia earned her Bachelor of Science at Davidson College and Masters of Education in Developmental Studies at Boston University.